torryatco/Basilica/readme.md

 Note that sass is less tolerant of errors than regular css.
 Try `* { color red !important };`.

-#### SASS Variables
+### SASS Variables

-E.g.:
+Sass has its own variables system, e.g.:

 ```css
 $basil-green: #88a308;
 $breakpoint-med: 640px;
 ```

-Here is a larger example including variables for breakpoints and more:
+Here is an example showing sass variables for breakpoints and more:

 Example: